lotusnprod/lotus-processor/README.md

 This will bring you in a container that will already have all the dependencies installed so you can run your commands in it.

 ### Packages
 #### Conda environement

-A "loose" environment_loose.yml file is created and should allow to recreate a working env formthe project without beeing too restrictive on the versions to install.
+A "loose" environment.yml file is created and should allow to recreate a working env formthe project without beeing too restrictive on the versions to install.
 Install it by running in the home directory.

-Else use the environment_notloose.yml for strict mirroring of the installed packages.
+We will also create another environment for strict mirroring of the installed packages.
+(TO DO)

 ````
-conda env create -f environment_loose.yml
+conda env create -f environment.yml
 ````

 If your environement is not directly sources by your default bash run the following lines